Humming-Owl/smg-stuff/README.md

 # Changelog

+- Added Tutorial on how to get a SMG1 dump with WIT.
 - Added Tutorial on how to setup WIT (Wiimm's ISO Tools) and WST (Wiimm's SZS Toolset).
 - Added Tutorial on how to setup j3dview and j3d-animation-editor.
 - Added Tutorial on how to setup Whitehole.